The Great Shaking

 Sep 042014

 God just wants you to be happy.
 Did you ever hear that before?
 God just wants your life to be roses, ribbons, strawberry ice cream, puppies, and kittens.
 And a Mercedes.
 And a mansion in Greenwich, Connecticut’s Golden Triangle.
 Oh, and if you’re not moving rapidly ahead in acquiring those material “blessings,” it’s because you don’t have enough faith or because you haven’t sent in enough “seed money” to certain ministries.
 Yes, my friends, God’s sole reason for being is to make your life all unicorns and rainbows.
-If God could borrow a phrase from Chris Matthews, he might say “I feel this thrill going up my leg every time I see a happy person.
-If I had a leg.”
+If God could borrow a phrase from Chris Matthews, he might say “I feel this thrill going up my leg every time I see a happy person (or when I hear Obama speak).”

 The latest absurdity coming out of Christianity’s “Prosperity Central” was Victoria Osteen’s commentary on what brings pleasure to God.